viniciusmuller/dotfiles/pkgs/nvim/README.md

     - `r`: Reload the configuration
     - `q`: Quit vim, stopping if there are unsaved buffers
     - `Q`: QUIT vim, ignoring any unsaved buffers

+  - `q`:
+    - `r`: Runs code in the file outputting it in a new window.
+If in visual mode, runs the current selection, otherwise runs the whole file.